JamieS56/Milestone-Project-2/README.md

 * "I want a game thats easy to understand and fun to play."
 * "As a dad I want a game thats easy for my kids to play but I can also play and be challenged."
 * "I want a game that is competitive."
+* "I want to be able to contact someone incase i have any questions or issues with the game."

 #### Testing user Stories